Sacramento Dentistry Group

 Orthodontic tooth movement is a medical procedure.
 Before any movement is planned, a qualified provider needs to examine the mouth in person, verify that the teeth and gums are healthy enough to move, check for root resorption risk, and confirm that the planned movement is biomechanically sound.
 Mail order providers skip the in person exam entirely.
 They work from impressions or scans you take yourself, plan the case remotely, and ship you a full set of trays that you then use without supervision.
 If something goes wrong, which happens regularly, there is no dentist chairside to catch it.

-Both the American Dental Association and the American Association of Orthodontists have issued public warnings against direct to consumer aligner treatment.
-Thousands of complaints have been filed with the Better Business Bureau and state dental boards.
-Reported outcomes include teeth that shifted in the wrong direction, bites that became significantly worse, tooth loss, and treatment that had to be abandoned partway through.
-The money saved up front is often dwarfed by what it costs to fix the damage.
+Both the American Dental Association and the American Association of Orthodontists have issued public warnings against direct to consumer aligner treatment without in person supervision from a licensed dentist or orthodontist.
+Reported patient outcomes include teeth that shifted in unintended directions, worsening bite problems, damage to teeth and gums, and treatment that had to be abandoned partway through.
+When things go wrong, the money saved up front is often dwarfed by what it costs to correct the damage.

-We supervise every Invisalign case we take on.
+We supervise every clear aligner case we take on, whether Invisalign or another system.
 You see a dentist at every checkpoint, and if your teeth are not tracking the plan, we catch it and correct it immediately with a refinement.
 That supervision is the part that makes orthodontics safe.

 Retention and keeping your result

-We include retainers in every Invisalign treatment plan and replace them on a simple schedule as they wear out.
+We include retainers in every clear aligner treatment plan and replace them on a simple schedule as they wear out.
 Read more about our retainer options.

 Cost, insurance, and financing

-Invisalign cost depends on the length and complexity of your case.
+Clear aligner cost depends on the length and complexity of your case and the system used.
 Short, front tooth only cases are at the lower end.
 Full comprehensive cases that correct bite and alignment across the full arch are at the higher end.
+Invisalign typically sits at the premium end of the clear aligner market because of its clinical track record and the range of cases it can handle; other systems may be less expensive for simpler cases.
 We provide a written treatment plan and fee estimate before any work begins, so there are no surprises.

-Many dental insurance plans include an orthodontic benefit that applies to Invisalign, often a lifetime maximum of one to two thousand dollars.
+Many dental insurance plans include an orthodontic benefit that applies to Invisalign and clear aligner treatment, often a lifetime maximum of one to two thousand dollars.
 We verify this in advance and file claims directly.
 For the out of pocket portion, we offer Cherry financing with 0% APR plans for qualified patients, which breaks the case into manageable monthly payments.

-See accepted insurance plans or request an Invisalign consultation online.
+See accepted insurance plans or request a clear aligner consultation online.
 Bring your goals and your questions.
 We will walk you through the realistic options, show you a preview of the result, and let you decide from there.

 FAQ